bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 ## Installing Pi-hole

-A basic three-step process for running Pi-hole on your home network:
+It's a simple three-step process to get Pi-hole running on your home network:

 1. Install a supported OS
-2. Install Pi-hole software
+2. Install the Pi-hole software
 3. Configure Pi-hole as your DNS server

 I'll be using a Raspbery Pi for my Pi-hole server, and running it on a Google WiFi mesh network, which adds a few challenges to the setup.